kasper-piskorski/docs/pages/platform/0-index.md

 toc: false
 ---

-MindmapsDB is a distributed knowledge graph that provides an flexible object-oriented schema as ontology, and a knowledge-oriented query language capable of real-time analytics and reasoning.
+MindmapsDB is a distributed knowledge graph that provides a flexible object-oriented schema as ontology, and a knowledge-oriented query language capable of real-time analytics and reasoning.

 Let's break that down a bit and explain what it means.